fun-xyz/funkit-core/README.md

 ### 3. Creating Auth

 Now that we have set up the environment, we need a way to sign transactions.
 All authentication in FunKit is handled with the Auth object.
 You can use privateKey, viem client, web3 provider, ethers.js signer, rpcProvider or windowEth (metamask) to build the auth.
+Check more examples about how to create auth with different inputs [here](https://docs.fun.xyz/api-reference/auth)

 ```js
 const auth = new Auth({ privateKey: PRIVATE_KEY })